Sukhbir (writer): Literary career

-One of his unique contributions is the brilliant poetic character-sketches of illustrious personalities of Punjab like First Guru of Sikhs Guru Nanak, Gurbaksh Singh Preetlari, writer Nanak Singh, Mohan Singh, Amrita Pritam, Kartar Singh Duggal, Rajinder Singh Bedi, Balraj Sahni, Pyara Singh Sehrai, and Santokh Singh Dheer, which were published in the leading Punjabi monthly Dharti Da Suraj in February–April 2010.
+One of his contributions is the poetic character-sketches of illustrious personalities of Punjab like First Guru of Sikhs Guru Nanak, Gurbaksh Singh Preetlari, writer Nanak Singh, Mohan Singh, Amrita Pritam, Kartar Singh Duggal, Rajinder Singh Bedi, Balraj Sahni, Pyara Singh Sehrai, and Santokh Singh Dheer, which were published in the leading Punjabi monthly Dharti Da Suraj in February–April 2010.
 These were also published in the poetry collection Lafz te Leekan (Words and Lines) in 1989.

 He also wrote memoirs of literary personalities like Devinder Satyarthi.

 He did book reviews as well, the latest being the poetry collection Rishta by noted painter Imroz.

 Sukhbir wrote seven novels, 11 short story collections, and seven poetry collections.
 He published in Punjabi journals including Aarsi (now defunct), Nagmani (now defunct), Preet Lari, Dharti Da Suraj, and Akhar, and all the Punjabi newspapers like Punjabi Tribune, Navan Zamana, and Desh Sewak.
 He started the trend of financial remuneration for his writings and established himself as the first and only full-time freelance writer in Punjabi literature.

 Sukhbir believed letters to be a great source of information about a person's beliefs and values over time.
 He wrote various letters and articles on literary, political and social issues engaging in dialogue with truth, honesty, sympathy and reason.
 In this way he created a distinct genre in Punjabi literature.

 Being a reclusive and self-effacing person, Sukhbir stayed away from the literary cliques who controlled and ran literary circles, academies and universities in Punjab.
 He believed that awards and recognitions are given for extraneous considerations and not for literary merit or contributions.
 He decided not to accept any awards, nor attend any conferences and seminars for this reason.